hibernate/hibernate-infra/README.md

 The Jenkins coordinator node is now running, updates installed.

-Jenkins is not configured however: you'll need to manually transfer a copy of the configuration from a previous master machine or reconfigure it using the web UI.
+Jenkins is not configured however: you'll need to manually transfer a copy of the configuration from a previous coordinator node or reconfigure it using the web UI.

-The Jenkins slave is also running and up to date, but needs to be turned into an AMI so that Jenkins can spin up slaves dynamically.
+The Jenkins worker node is also running and up to date, but needs to be turned into an AMI so that Jenkins can spin up worker nodes dynamically.
 Create an image from the `Instances` panel of the AWS EC2 console: select the instance, then click `Actions > Image > Create Image`.
 Do not forget to update the AMI in the Jenkins AWS EC2 plugin configuration.

-## Making changes to the build nodes
+## Making changes to the Jenkins worker nodes

 The Ansible playbook is designed so it can be re-run on your existing infrastructure without undoing configuration you did on the previous step.
-To make changes to the configuration of a build node, update the playbook and run the ansible-playbook command again.
+To make changes to the configuration of a Jenkins worker nodes, update the playbook and run the ansible-playbook command again.
 When done, commit the changes here again so that next time we'll need to rebuild nodes they will include your changes.

-## TL;DR Running ansible on the build nodes
+## TL;DR Running ansible on the Jenkins worker nodes

-ansible-playbook -i hosts site.yml --limit awscislaves ansible-playbook -i hosts site.yml --tags generate-script
+ansible-playbook -i hosts site.yml --limit jenkins-worker ansible-playbook -i hosts site.yml --tags generate-script